The Randolph School of English...

 How long does the course take?

-The course is a minimum of 140 contact hours and is full time over four weeks.
+The course is a minimum of 120 contact hours and is full time over four weeks.
 You attend the school from 9 a.m. till about 5/5.30 and then spend most evenings preparing lessons for the following day.
-Cambridge recommends that a minimum of 80 additional learning hours for reading, research, assignment writing and lesson preparation is required on a course.
-This would average out to about 15 hours a week on top of contact hours.
+Cambridge recommends that up to 80 additional learning hours for reading, research, assignment writing and lesson preparation is required on a course.
+This would average out to between 10 and 15 hours a week on top of contact hours.
 On part time courses run over 12 weeks, the contact times are Saturday mornings from 10.00 to 13.15 and Monday and Wednesday evenings 18.00 to 21.00.

 Can I enrol?